-The Business Critical Thinking Skills Test (BCTST) is designed to evaluate the critical thinking skills of MBA students, undergraduate business students and working professionals.
+The Business Critical Thinking Skills Test (BCTST) evaluates the reasoning skills of business students in college level professional programs.
 Items require no business knowledge but are set in familiar business related contexts.

 Strength in critical thinking is predictive of employee effectiveness and successful hires.
 Business professionals and business education students must be able to apply the knowledge of their profession to analyze problems and to formulate and evaluate business decisions and solutions.
 Critical thinking is at the very heart of this process.
 The Business Critical Thinking Skills Test is a case-based reasoning skills assessment which is specifically designed to evaluate the critical thinking skills of business students and working professionals.

-- Only the best problem solvers will enable companies to succeed in today’s global market, so employees and graduates with strong critical thinking skills are in demand throughout the world.
-The BCTST is used in the workplace to assess an individual's reasoning skills and to secure a thinking skills score as an element in a comprehensive employment application process.
+Only the best problem solvers will enable companies to succeed in today’s global market, so employees and graduates with strong critical thinking skills are in demand throughout the world.
+The BCTST is used to assess an individual’s reasoning skills and to secure a thinking skills score as an element in a comprehensive admissions application process.

-- The BCTST is used in educational settings for learning outcomes assessment and to gather program evaluation, accreditation and research data at the baccalaureate and MBA level.
+The BCTST is used in educational settings for learning outcomes assessment and to gather program evaluation, accreditation and research data at the Business baccalaureate and graduate level.

 The Business Critical Thinking Skills Test (BCTST) provides an objective measure of the core reasoning skills needed for reflective decision making and problem solving in business and workplace settings.
 The BCTST was developed and field tested to present problems using business-relevant topics and, in some cases, with data presented in images and diagrams.
 The result is a test that broadly represents the reasoning ability required to be a skillful critical thinker in the business profession.

-- The difficulty level of the BCTST makes this instrument appropriate for testing the critical thinking skills of mid-level and more expert professionals, managers, entry level executives, persons aspiring to careers in business management and leadership as well as masters and baccalaureate prepared individuals
+The difficulty level of the BCTST makes this instrument appropriate for testing the critical thinking skills of persons aspiring to careers in business management and leadership as well as masters and baccalaureate prepared individuals.

 Good critical thinking results in a competitive advantage over less skilled decision makers.
-Scores reported on the BCTST include: Analysis, Inference, Evaluation, Induction, Deduction, and Overall Reasoning Skills; these scores can be benchmarked against appropriate comparison groups.
+Scores reported on the BCTST include: Overall Reasoning Skills as well as Analysis, Inference, Evaluation, Induction, Deduction, and Numeracy.
+These scores can be benchmarked against appropriate comparison groups.

 Recommended Companion Assessments